imrafaelmerino/vertx-effect/docs/README.md

 how to develop concurrent software that doubles in speed if you double the number of cores without changing a code line: spawning as many verticles as possible.
 In Erlang jargon, a verticle is kind of a process.

-Let's generate a fixed number of Jsons n, and for every Json, we'll apply a filter, map, and reduce functions to count the length of all the Json values that are strings.
+Let's generate a fixed number of Jsons **n**.
+For every Json, we'll apply a filter, map, and reduce functions to count the length of all the Json values that are strings.
 We'll aggregate all the results, adding them up.
-We're going to compare two different approaches:

-    - The Json generator, and the functions filter, map and reduce are verticles deployed at the beginning of the benchmark.
-    We'll use different number of instances per verticle
-    - Using the spawn function, so the json generator, filter, map and reduce are verticles that are deployed on the fly, and undeployed when their computation is done.
+We're going to compare two different approaches.
+In the first one, the Json generator, and the functions filter, map and reduce are verticles deployed at the beginning of the benchmark.
+We'll use different number of instances per verticle.
+The second one, using the spawn function, so the json generator, filter, map and reduce are verticles that are deployed on the fly, and undeployed when their computation is done.

 In both approaches, the generator is a worker that produces a Json with a specified delay.
-We'll vary this delay to see how it affects the results.
+We'll increase this delay little by little to see how it affects the results.

 ```java
 public class SumJsonStringLength implements λ<Integer, Integer> {